computationalmystic/sengfs19-group5/sprint-2/README.md

 ## Endpoint Implementation

 We've defined basic python functions to serve the 3 endpoints we defined.
 Currently, they return JSON to demonstrate successful deployment.
-Endpoint (1) returns JSON in the format we specified for the repo timeline.
+Endpoint (1), however, actually implements an SQL query, and returns JSON in the format we specified for the repo timeline and runs the SQL query we designed for the endpoint.
 We put these functions in [this file for commit](./augur/metrics/commit/commit.py) and [this file for contributor](./augur/metrics/contributor/contributor.py).

 ## Future for Sprint 3